robseb/Django2FPGAdemo/README.md

    ````bash
    cd DjangoFPGA
    ````
- * Import the Python pip-package "plotly" that is used for the plotting of the data:
+ * Import the Python pip-package "plotly" that is used for the plotting of data:
    ````bash
    pip install plotly
    ````